ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

                          proxy-public-address = "192.0.2.45:54321",  \
                                             "[2001:db8::1234]:54321"

-/* Register Context ID 2 to be used for uncompressed UDP payloads to/from any target */
+// Register Context ID 2 to be used for uncompressed UDP payloads
+// to/from any target.

  CAPSULE                       -------->
    Type = COMPRESSION_ASSIGN
    Context ID = 2
    IP Version = 0

-/* Proxy confirms registration */
+// Proxy confirms registration.

             <-------- CAPSULE
                         Type = COMPRESSION_ACK
                         Context ID = 2

-/* Target talks to Client using the uncompressed context */
+// Target talks to Client using the uncompressed context.

             <--------  DATAGRAM
                          Quarter Stream ID = 11